Bakht Khan: Early life

-Urdu writers describe General Bakht Khan as being of Rohilla heritage on his father's side while his mother was an Awadhi princess, but do not give clear details of his antecedents.
-Frederic Cooper, who participated in the suppression of the Mutiny, cites Bakht Khan's late commanding officer, Waddy, that he was an Indian Muslim belonging to a family of convert origin.
-According to the British spy, Munshi Jiwan, Bakht Khan had on an occasion told the Emperor that he belonged to the royal family of Awadh and requested an enquiry to confirm it.
+Though many Urdu writers have described Bakht Khan as being of Rohilla heritage, none of them gave his clear family background.
+One of the British military officers, who took part in the suppression of his revolt, stated him to be from a Hindu family, which later converted to Islam.
+According to a British spy, Munshi Jiwan Lal, Bakht Khan claimed to be a Mughal and related to the family of Bahadur Shah Zafar.
+Khwaja Hasan Nizami claimed him to be related to Nawabs of Oudh from his maternal side and Ghulam Qadir Rohilla from his paternal side, however, without stating any authority.

 He was born at Bijnor in Rohilkhand and later became a subedar, the chief native commanding officer, in the army of the East India Company, gaining forty years of experience in the Bengal horse artillery and seeing action in the First Anglo-Afghan War.
 In the British Indian artillery, North Indian MusIims were generaIIy preferred and made the majority of the establishment.

-Before the rebellion Subedar Bakht Khan was well known to a number of British officers, including several who were to serve against him during the siege of Delhi in 1857.
+Before the rebellion, Bakht Khan was well known to several British officers, including several who were to serve against him during the Siege of Delhi in 1857.
 One colonel described him as being "a most intelligent character".